tsathoqqua/limadocs/docs/source/documentation/Skills_LIMA.rst

    |  Combat/Laser Gun 100
    |  Combat/Laser Pew Pew 0

-The total skill is an aggrgate of the the skill, so (a simple, not completely correct, example) "combat/pistol/Laser Gun" would be 10+10+100, where as "combat/pistol/laser pew pew" would be 10+10.
+The total skill is an aggregate of the the skill, so (a simple, not completely correct, example) "combat/pistol/Laser Gun" would be 10+10+100, where as "combat/pistol/laser pew pew" would be 10+10.

 .. code-block:: c